nexroo-ai/openai-rooms-pkg/src/docs/README.md

 ## Overview

 Addon for Rooms AI to interact with the OpenAI API (Chat Completions).
-It allows generating text from prompts with configurable parameters (model, temperature, tokens).
+It allows generating text from prompts using configuration-defined defaults.

 **Addon Type:** `openai`